LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/001-google-sheets-import.md

      - To override and set a new time schedule, add a new row to the respective module with the new cron time: e.g. `google_sheet_import_schedule = "cron(0 23 ? * 1-5 *)"`
      - To create a new Cron expression follow the guidance provided by the [AWS Cron Expression documentation][aws_cron_expressions].

 5. The Data Platform team needs to approve any changes to the code that you make, so your change won't happen automatically.
-To submit your change:
+   To submit your changes, refer to the [Committing changes][committing-changes] section of the **Using Github** guide.
-   1. Provide a description to explain what you've changed
-   2. Select the option to create a `new branch` for this commit (i.e. the code you've changed).
-You can just use the suggested name for your branch.
-   3. Once you click 'Propose changes' you'll have the opportunity to add even more detail if needed before submitted for review.
-Once finished adding details, click "Create pull request".
-   4. You'll receive an email to confirm that your changes have been approved & then merged.
-After it has been merged into the main code base the job will run at the next scheduled time.
+   Once your changes have been approved, the job will run at the next scheduled time.

 ### Running the ingestion manually